sohsatoh/huestacean/README.md

 <img src="https://i.imgur.com/H67w2ta.png" alt="Youtube video demonstrating Huestacean's screen sync feature" border="0" width="250px" />

 ## Changes from original
+- Local server
+- Minimize at startup
+- Show a task icon

 What I added is the webserver to start/stop sync.
 With the default settings, it listens 8989 port.